-Kalaripayat is an ancient Martial Art form of Kerala” operating in Delhi for the last 12 years.
-We Specialize in the age old ancient Martial Art form of Kerala, KALARIPAYAT, which has root in God’s Own Country-Kerala, South India.
+Kalaripayat or Kalari is an ancient Martial Art form of Kerala operating in Delhi for the last 12 years.
+We specialize in the ancient Martial Art form of Kerala, KALARIPAYAT, which has root in God’s Own Country-Kerala, South India.

 Since our inception, we have conducted various performances in India & abroad, particularly in Delhi, for important personalities like Dr. Manmohan Sigh, Hon’ble Prime Minister of India, Late Sh.
 Krishna Kant, Former Vice-President of India, Mrs. Shiela Dixit, Chief Minister of Delhi, Dr. Balram Jakar Governor of Madhya Pradesh , Sh.
 Madan Lal Khurana Former Governor of Rajasthan, Sh.
 Vijay Kapoor, Former Lt.
 Governor of Delhi,.
 Dr. G.V.G.
 Krishnamurthy, Former Election Commissioner of India, Mrs. Sonia Gandhi, Congress President, Late Sh.
 Madhav Rao Scindia, former Minister of HRD, etc.